Word-level Annotation of GDPR Transparency Compliance in Privacy Policies using Large Language Models: The GDPR and Transparency

 \section{The GDPR and Transparency}

 The GDPR establishes a legal framework for data protection and privacy in the European Union, setting stringent requirements for entities processing personal data.
 A core principle of the GDPR is \textit{transparency}, which mandates that individuals be fully informed about how their data is collected, processed, and shared.
 To enforce this principle, Articles 13 and 14 GDPR define a structured set of information that data controllers must provide to data subjects.
-Table~\ref{tab:transparency_requirements} summarises these transparency requirements, categorising them according to their legal basis within the regulation.
+Table~\ref{tab:transparency_requirements} summarises these transparency requirements into a comprehensive annotation scheme, categorising them according to their legal basis within the regulation.

 A data controller, as defined in Art.
 4(7) GDPR, is the entity that determines the purposes and means of processing personal data and is thus responsible for ensuring compliance.
-This is particularly relevant in the mobile ecosystem, where app developers—typically the controllers—must disclose key details to users under Art.
+This is particularly relevant for digital applications that process user data, where the applications' developers, who are typically also the controllers, must disclose key details to users under Art.
 13 GDPR.
-Accordingly, Transparency Requirements 1 and 2 mandate the provision of the controller’s name and contact details, as well as those of their designated Data Protection Officer (DPO), where applicable (Art.
+Accordingly, transparency requirements (Reqs.)
+1 and 2 of the proposed annotation scheme address the provision of the controller’s name and contact details, as well as those of their designated Data Protection Officer (DPO), where applicable (Art.
 37 GDPR).